slacy/openmusictheory.github.io/bassoContinuo.md

 In strict keyboard-style writing, there are four voices: the bass line (which is usually a given in *basso continuo* style), and three *upper voices*: the *melody* or *soprano*, the *alto*, and the *tenor* (from highest to lowest).
 Since all three upper voices must be played by a single hand, they should never span more than an octave.

 The melody always has an upward-pointing stem.
 Alto and tenor share a downward-pointing stem.
 If the alto and tenor share a note, that note receives a single downward-pointing stem.
+(See m.
+1 of the example below.)
 If melody and alto share a note, that notehead is double-stemmed.
+(See m.
+4 of the example below.)

 [![](Graphics/BCModel.png)](Graphics/BCModel.png)